 *Gospel Standard: “I will use the names of Heavenly Father and Jesus reverently.
 I will not swear or use crude words.”

 Do you think we should take inappropriate words on our journey?
-If we use good language now and not participate in profanity, it will be easier to walk away from bad situations and to be able to be married in the temple.
+If we use good language now and not participate in profanity, it will be easier to walk away from bad situations and to be able to go to the temple.
 Let’s pack some Toothpaste (Gospel Standard Object) to remind us to keep our mouths clean and especially reverent when we speak of Heavenly Father and Jesus.
 Who can help me find the Toothpaste?
 Play a round of Hot/Cold to find the toothpaste and then pack it in the suitcase.
 Song Option: Dare to Do Right, (CS, 158)

 *Gospel Standard: “I will remember my baptismal covenants and listen to the Holy Ghost.”

-We want to always remember the covenants or promises we made when we entered the waters of our baptism, even when we are grown up and married.
+We want to always remember the covenants or promises we made when we entered the waters of our baptism, even when we are grown up.
 The Holy Ghost is a gift we have been given to help us stay on the right path of our journey back to our Heavenly Father.
 Let’s find the Bottle of Water (Gospel Standard Object) to represent us remembering that we were baptized by immersion, the first step to the temple.
 Play a round of Hot/Cold to find the water and then pack it in the suitcase.
 Song option: “When I am Baptized”, (CS, 103)